-A. All vacation requests shall be submitted by no later than December 31st of each calendar year.
+A. All employees requesting vacation time must notify their supervisor of their proposed vacation dates, forty-five (45) calendar days prior to the time for said vacation and provided that there is no conflict with regard to an employee of the same classification and performing duties in the Department, such vacation leave shall be granted twenty (20) days prior to the requested vacation dates.
 Timely submitted requests shall be honored in order of seniority in each department, division, bureau, section, etc. Untimely submitted requests shall be honored subject to the right of the City to deny a request in order to maintain minimum manpower requirements.